 Additionally, boys under the age of 13 are not permitted to tent with boys 13 years old or older.
 It is preferred that boys 13 years old or older tent with others their age, or at least within a year or two of their age.

 Additional Instructions to BSA Units chartered by a parish in the Archdiocese: Pastors, Youth Directors, and BSA Unit Leaders must adhere to all Archdiocesan policies regarding the safety of youth.
 BSA Cub Scout and Boy Scout Leaders of parish-sponsored units must attend the Archdiocesan Sexual Misconduct Prevention Workshop as soon as possible after registering with the unit.

 The entire policy may be found on the Archdiocesan Program for Child & Youth Protection web page under Guidelines for the Protection of Children and Youth 2015-2016.

 The workshop must be retaken every 5 years.

-The current schedule for the Archdiocesan Sexual Misconduct Prevention Workshop can be downloaded here or on the Downloads page.
+The current schedule for the in person Archdiocesan Sexual Misconduct Prevention Workshop along with links to the online Virtus Code of Conduct training can be found at the Archdiocese Program for Child & Youth Protection web page.